Conguillío National Park: Hiking

 Hiking options include Sierra Nevada – Los Carpinteros- Las Araucarias – Las Vertientes and Cañón de Truful-Truful.

 If you enter Conguillío National Park by the sector of the Captrén lagoon, on the road from Curacautín, there is a footpath that surrounds the entire lagoon and its extension is of 1.24 miles approximately.
 It is a long but light walk, apt for experience and inexperienced walkers.
-In the Captrén lagoon it is possible to fish, but it is prohibited to swim or to sail in boat, since it is a sanctuary of birds and this type of intervention can affect local species that inhabit there.
+In the Captrén lagoon it is possible to fish, but it is prohibited to swim or to sail in boat, since it is a sanctuary for birds and this type of intervention can affect local species that inhabit there.

-There is another footpath, the one of the Carpenters, 3,11 miles length, that goes into the Araucarias, coigüe and lenga forests, ending at Laguna Captrén.
-In this route you will reach the “Araucaria Mother” a species whose trunk has a diameter of 6,56 feet.
+There is another footpath, that of the Carpenters, 3.11 miles length, that goes into the Araucarias, coigüe and lenga forests, ending at Laguna Captrén.
+On this route is the “Araucaria Mother” a species whose trunk has a diameter of 6.56 feet.

 Flora

 Coigües, robles and raulíes, are present throughout the park; others, like lengas, ñirres, avellanos, maitenes, cipreses de la cordillera and lleuques, occur in the sectors Conguillío and Truful-Truful.
+Other species include Berberis (such as Darwin’s barberry, B. empetrifolia, Magellan and narrow-leaved barberry), Chilean fire bush, Chilean plum-yew, Chusquea sp., dog orchid, gunnera, hardy fuchsia, and Patagonian wild currant.

 Fauna

-The local mammals in the area are mainly pumas, culpeos, chillas, the quique (kind of weasel) and the kodkod (wild cat).
-The bird species found in the park goes from a large varieties of ducks, condors, traros, eagles, and wood pigeon.
+The local mammals in the area include the culpeo and chilla foxes, kodkod cat, monito-del-monte, puma, pudú (one of the smallest deer on earth) and the quique (a kind of weasel).

+The birds found in the park include a large variety of wading birds and waterfowl, such as the Andean duck, ashy-headed goose, black-faced ibis, flying steamer-duck, lake duck, neotropic cormorant, red-gartered coot, spectacled duck, torrent duck and the yellow-billed pintail and teal.

+Several raptor species inhabit the area, including the Andean condor, kestrel, Chilean hawk, Chimango caracara, crested caracara, mountain caracara, peregrine falcon and the variable hawk.

+Also present are various woodpeckers and passerines, such as the Austral blackbird and negrito, Austral parakeet, black-chinned siskin, buff-winged cinclodes, Chilean flicker, Chilean mockingbird, Elaenias, long-tailed meadowlark, Magellanic woodpecker, Patagonian Sierra-finch, rufous-collared sparrow, striped woodpecker, white-throated treerunner and the yellow-bridled finch.